garrettdotdev/digital-cv/README.md

 **Role:** Lead Developer | **Company:** Comcast | **2018**

 - Built a custom appointment scheduling application for Comcast's Field Service department, replacing a legacy Jira-based system, streamlining scheduling, task assignment, and real-time tracking, resulting in a **75% reduction** in time spent on scheduling.
-- Implemented role-based access control (RBAC) with unique logins and permissions for technicians, managers, and department heads, enabling full visibility into user actions, improving accountability and reducing scheduling errors.
+- Implmeneted role-based access control (RBAC) with a robust permissioning model, creating individual logins for technicians, managers, and department heads, enabling fine-grain user accountability and reducing scheduling errors by **over 67%**.
-- Developed dedicated desktop and mobile interfaces, enabling field technicians to access, update, and annotate appointments on the go, giving technicians easy and direct access and eliminating reliance on phone calls for scheduling.
+- Developed a dedicated mobile interface, enabling technicians in the field to access, update, and annotate appointments on the go, reducing verification and annotation time **by 80%**.

 *Technologies: PHP, Javascript, MariaDB, Git, Docker, HTML/CSS*